 Mosquito bites can be painful and uncomfortable.
 Some types of mosquitoes are able to transmit diseases to humans and animals.

-Mosquito numbers can increase during wet weather or following above average high tide conditions.
-They most commonly inhabit saltmarsh and freshwater areas.
+Mosquito numbers can increase during wet weather or follow above average high tide conditions.
+The most commonly inhabit saltmarsh and freshwater areas.
 Their breeding season peaks from September to May.

 Tips to protect yourself from mosquitoes